 - Wood storage shelf

 If the layout and design of your outdoor space are handled, your next step is making the area look great.
-Decorating your outdoor fireplace or fire pit is a smart way to add a unique flair to your space.
+Here are some outdoor fire pit ideas to make decorating easier for your space.

 - Outdoor fireplace with patio furniture